BrowserBox/BrowserBox/README.md

 In no particular order:

 - Automation, as in recording and replay of any user intent, or sequence of such (already exists in a basic and broken way)
-- Provide UI to install chrome extension
+- Provide UI to install extensions
 - build a replacement for the non-existent chromedriver / devtools extension Domain API
 - Extend and publish the API for the front-end and back-end to easily enable people to build plugins on top
 - Improve the latency and screen performance